Written by Joshua Malin

 Regardless of whether you’re going to a public or private hospital, make sure you ask your health insurer and the hospital about all potential out-of-pocket expenses you may be charged for your treatment.

 You’ll need to serve a two-month waiting period before you can claim on colonoscopy treatment.
-If you have shown any signs or symptoms that would require a colonoscopy within six months of starting your private health insurance policy, you may be required to serve a longer waiting period.
+If you’ve shown any signs or symptoms that would require a colonoscopy within six months of starting your private health insurance policy, you may be required to serve a longer waiting period.
 In most cases, the insurer will deem this a pre-existing condition and require you to serve a 12-month waiting period instead.

 If you switch over to a new health fund but maintain your current level of cover, you won’t need to re-serve any waiting periods you’ve already served.
 However, when switching policies or health funds without having finished a waiting period, you’ll need to pick up where you left off.